-Kingswood has a growing alumni organization with members in various parts of the world.
-Those serving in vocational ministry fill such vital roles as pastors, church planters, missionaries, Christian educators, and chaplains.
-Many others serve the Church as qualified lay people.
-The primary objective of the Alumni Association is to promote the welfare of the University by being informed of its needs and progress, contributing prayerfully and financially to its support, and alerting the public to its values.
+Kingswood's alumni serve around the world in both vocational and co-vocational roles as pastors, church planters, missionaries, Christian educators, and chaplains.
+Many others serve God through their vocations.
+The primary objective of the Alumni Association is to promote the welfare of the University by informing alumni of its needs and progress, contributing prayerfully and financially to its support, and alerting the public to its values.